SoftwareEngineeringToolDemos/ICSE-2014-TEAMSCALE/README.md

  - :x: Executable tool (not available)
  - :x: Virtual machine containing tool (not available)

 This repository was constructed by [Pragyan Paramita Jena] (https://github.com/ppjena) under the supervision of [Dr. Emerson Murphy-Hill] (https://github.com/CaptainEmerson).
-Thanks to Mr. Benjamin Hummel for providing us necessary help to get the tool running.
+Thanks to Mr. Benjamin Hummel for providing us the necessary help to get the tool working.